-School's out, but sadly my kids aren't as happy to lie around in the sun closing their eyes and resting their brains as me.
+School may be out, or nearly out, but sadly my kids aren't as happy to lie around in the sun closing their eyes and resting their brains as me.
 So we'll still be doing some activities at home together.

 I don't know about you, but I find once we've done one fun thing together, I buy myself a bit of time to do some of that sitting in the sun afterwards, while they entertain themselves for a bit.